CGebben/Asteroids_Game/README.md

-# Asteroids_Game
+# Asteroids_Game (Refactored Version)

 ## Overview

-This is a JavaFX-based implementation of the classic arcade game Asteroids.
-The game was developed as a group project for an Introduction to Java module final project.
-It follows specific academic guidelines rather than being a fully customized implementation.
-The project features enemy AI, level progression, and a scoring system.
-This project follows specific academic guidelines, and while fully functional, improvements to code structure, UI, and gameplay are planned for future updates.
+This project is a refactored and cleaned-up version of a JavaFX-based implementation of the classic arcade game Asteroids.
+Originally developed as a group project for an academic module, the initial version followed specific assignment guidelines and had limited scope due to time constraints.
+This new version represents a solo upgrade and restructuring effort by Colton Gebben to improve gameplay, code organization, and visual consistency while maintaining the spirit of the original.

+Special credit goes to Yunni, whose original contributions to character logic and aesthetic formed the foundation for much of the game's feel and behavior.

+This refactor addresses areas that were previously rushed or incomplete, and introduces new systems to stabilize game flow and make the codebase easier to understand, maintain, and extend.

 ## Contributors